We’re Landowners! Buying Land to Build a House in Japan

 Many of the real estate agents and the local contracting company’s CEO mentioned that houses with a view tended to be located on hills (unsurprisingly) and the best views were far from the station.
 I didn’t want to take a bus but maybe I needed to compromise somewhere, especially as my husband and I work from home, so commuting is not really an issue for either of us.

 So I started searching for land which included taking a bus to the station and one caught my eye.
 The area was newly developed and reminded me of the suburbs in my hometown in Canada.
 The bus ride from the station was only five minutes, the bus stop would be super close, and it seemed like I could easily ride my bike to the station as well.
 It was also only 30 minutes from Umeda!

 I sent it to my husband who was visiting his parents in Hiroshima with our daughter and he said he would look at it on the way home.

 I wasn’t expecting much since he didn’t seem thrilled about having to take a bus to the station either but I was surprised when he came home and said he loved it.
 He excitedly showed me pictures of the plots of land for sale, which all had beautiful views of Osaka city, Osaka Bay, and the mountains.
-Each plot was also bigger than the land we couldn’t get in Kawanishi.
+Each plot was also nearly two times larger than the land we couldn’t get in Kawanishi.